dan-myles/embervim/README.md

 - :Mason --- *Opens up LSP install menu*
 - :Lazy --- *Opens up Plugin menu*

+## :white_check_mark: To-Do
+- [x] Move to Lazy instead of Packer
+- [x] Move to Oil for filesystem actions
+- [x] Implement null-ls for prettier/general formatting support
+- [ ] Make setup/walkthrough video
+- [ ] Integrate some sort of color changing statusline
+- [ ] Implement debugging with DAP (Currently Broken)

 ## :newspaper: Notes
 While embervim is generally a work in progress, it is **not** a framework, so breaking changes will not affect the user.
 The recommended use for embervim is to copy the configuration and use it as a *starting point* for your *own* configuration.
 Thanks for coming by and checking this project out!
 Also if anything is missing from the docs, feel free to submit an issue or a PR to get it sorted. :heart: